-AMENDED IN ASSEMBLY FEBRUARY 18, 2015 CALIFORNIA LEGISLATURE-2015-16 REGULAR SESSION House Resolution 8 10 11 12 13 14 15 16 17 18 19 20 21 22 No. 4 Introduced by Assembly-Member Members Campos and Daly January 5, 2015 House Resolution No. 4-Relative to Black April Memorial Week.
+AMENDED IN ASSEMBLY APRIL 8, 2015 AMENDED IN ASSEMBLY FEBRUARY 18, 2015 CALIFORNIA LEGISLATURE-2015-16 REGULAR SESSION House Resolution 8 10 11 12 13 14 No. 4 Introduced by Assembly Members-Campos and Campos, Chu, and Daly (Coauthors: Assembly Members Calderon, Low, Mullin, and Williams) January 5, 2015 House Resolution No. 4-Relative to Black April Memorial Week.
 WHEREAS, April 30, 2015, marks the 40th anniversary of the fall of Saigon on April 30, 1975, to communism; and WHEREAS, For many Vietnam and Vietnam-era veterans who were directly involved in the war and Vietnamese Americans who have settled in the United States, the Vietnam War was a tragedy full of great suffering and the loss of American, Vietnamese, and Southeast Asian lives; and WHEREAS, Fifty-eight thousand one hundred sixty-nine people were killed and 304,000 were wounded out of the 2.59 million people who served in the Vietnam War.
-One out of every 10 Americans who served in Vietnam became a casualty of war; and WHEREAS, After the fall of Saigon, over 135,000 Vietnamese people and their families fled to the United States, including former military personnel, government officials, and those who had worked for the United States during the war; and WHEREAS, Thousands of people took boats in order to leave Vietnam in the late 1970s to mid-1980s.
-The successful emigrants reached refugee camps in Thailand, Malaysia, Indonesia, the Philippines Philippines, and Hong Kong; while approximately one-half of the people fleeing Vietnam perished at sea; and WHEREAS, According to the United States Census for 2010, more than 465,000 Vietnamese live in California, with the largest -2 concentration of Vietnamese found outside of Vietnam residing in Orange County; and WHEREAS, Human rights, religious freedom, democracy, and WHEREAS, Human rights, religious freedom, democracy, and protection against threats of aggression are important concerns of Vietnamese Americans; and WHEREAS, We must teach our children and future generations important lessons from the Vietnam War, including how the plight of the Vietnamese refugees following the end of war serves as a powerful example of the values of freedom and democracy; and WHEREAS, We, the people of California, should actively rededicate ourselves to the principles of human rights, individual freedom, sovereignty, and equal protection under the laws of a just and democratic world.
+One out of every 10 Americans who served in Vietnam became a casualty of war; and WHEREAS, After the fall of Saigon, over 135,000 Vietnamese people and their families fled to the United States, including former military personnel, government officials, and those who had 15 worked for the United States during the war; and WHEREAS, Thousands of people took boats in order to leave Vietnam in the late 1970s to mid-1980s.
+The successful emigrants Vietnam in the late 1970s to mid-1980s.
+The successful emigrants reached refugee camps in Thailand, Malaysia, Indonesia, the -2 Philippines, and Hong Kong; while approximately one-half of the people fleeing Vietnam perished at sea; and WHEREAS, According to the United States Census for 2010.
+WHEREAS, According to the United States Census for 2010, more than 465,000 Vietnamese live in California, with the largest concentration of Vietnamese found outside of Vietnam residing in Orange County; County and Santa Clara County; and WHEREAS, Human rights, religious freedom, democracy, and protection against threats of aggression are important concerns of Vietnamese Americans; and WHEREAS, We must teach our children and future generations important lessons from the Vietnam War, including how the plight of the Vietnamese refugees following the end of war serves as a powerful example of the values of freedom and democracy; and WHEREAS, We, the people of California, should actively rededicate ourselves to the principles of human rights, individual freedom, sovereignty, and equal protection under the laws of a just and democratic world.
 Californians should set aside moments of time every year on April 30 to give remembrance to the soldiers, medical personnel, and civilians who died during the Vietnam War in pursuit of freedom; and WHEREAS, Vietnamese American communities throughout California will commemorate April 30, 2015, as Black April, a day of remembrance and rededication to the principles of freedom, including freedom of expression, freedom of press, and Internet freedom; now, therefore, be it Resolved by the Assembly of the State of California, That in recognition of the great tragedy and suffering and lives lost during the Vietnam War, the week of April 23, 2015, to April 30, 2015, inclusive, shall be proclaimed Black April Memorial Week, a special time for Californians to remember the countless lives lost during the Vietnam War era, and to hope for more justice and liberty for the people of Vietnam; and be it further Resolved, That the Chief Clerk of the Assembly transmit copies of this resolution to the author for appropriate distribution.